Erez Marom Photography

 The full amount (after discounts if applicable) must be paid via wire-transfer no later than 90 days prior to the workshop starting date.

-In the case you need to cancel your participation, a 75% refund (not including deposit) will be given up to 75 days prior to the workshop starting date, a 50% refund up to 60 days prior to the workshop starting date and a 25% refund up to 45 days prior to the workshop starting date.
+In the case you need to cancel your participation, a 50% refund up to 75 days prior to the workshop starting date and a 25% refund up to 45 days prior to the workshop starting date.

 I reserve the right to increase the price of the workshop if costs rise due to unexpected changes in fees, taxes or exchange rates.